isomerpages/govtech-stp/_work-pass-holder-lane/01b-FDWCN-additional-responsibilities.md

       <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Take a COVID-19 swab test before 14-day SHN is over</li>
 </ol> <br/>Note:<br/>
       <ul style="margin-top:0px; list-style-type:disc;">
-    <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;"><b>FDWs/CNs with travel history to Group 4 countries/regions in the last 21 consecutive days before entry and arrive in Singapore from 7 May 2021, 23:59 hours</b>: Must serve a 21-day SHN at SDFs.
-Those with a suitable place of residence have the option to serve the last 7 days of their SHN at the residence.
+    <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;"><b>FDWs/CNs with travel history to <u><b>Fiji or Vietnam</b></u> in the last 21 consecutive days before entry and arrive in Singapore from 7 May 2021, 23:59 hours</b>: Must serve a 21-day SHN.
+They must serve the first 14 days of their SHN in SDFs, and serve the lasdt 7 days in hotels or their employer's houses (only allowed for FDWs who are already working for their employers before they left Singapore).
 During their 21-day SHN, they will take 2 COVID-19 swab tests.</li>
-    <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;"><b>Those who have not completed their 14-day SHN by 7 May 2021, 23:59 hours</b>: Also subject to the 21-day SHN.
-Those who are currently serving SHN at:<br/>
+    <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;"><b>FDWs/CNs who have not completed their 14-day SHN by 7 May 2021, 23:59 hours</b>: Also subject to the 21-day SHN.
+For those who are currently serving SHN in:<br/>
-- Place of residence can continue to serve the remainder of their 21-day SHN at the residence.<br/>
+- Place of residence, they can continue to serve the remainder of their 21-day SHN at the residence.<br/>
-- SDFs can serve the remainder of their 21-day SHN at SDFs.
-Those with a suitable place of residence have the option to serve the last 7 days of their SHN at the residence.
+- SDFs, they will serve the last 7 days of their 21-day SHN in hotels or their employers' houses (only allowed for FDWs who are already working for their employers before they left Singapore).
 </li>
       </ul>
     </td>